Senior-Project-STM/stm-code-repo/README.md

 You can run it by importing the project into Android Studio, and then uploading it to your device.

+[Here](https://www.youtube.com/watch?v=tKDuY3glu70) is a link to a video demonstrating how the app works.

 ##External Libraries Used:
 * [subsampling-scale-image-view](https://github.com/davemorrissey/subsampling-scale-image-view) by Dave Morrissey
 * [recyclerview-multiselect](https://github.com/bignerdranch/recyclerview-multiselect) by BigNerdRanch